xwjcool123/BlockTunerMod/README.md

 ### How to Use BlockTuner

-Place an untuned note block will open tuning GUI automatically.
+Right clock on note blocks to open tuning GUI.
+Placing an untuned note block also opens tuning GUI automatically.

-Middle click on note blocks will give you readily tuned note blocks.
+Ctrl + middle click on note blocks will give you readily tuned note blocks.
 Placing these won't open tuning GUI.

-Right click note blocks with following items to perform actions:

-* Blaze rod - play with right clicks without tuning
+Right click note blocks with blaze rods to play with right clicks without tuning.
-* Barrier - reset note to 0 (initially F#)
-* Book - open tuning/Playing GUI (*require a client installation*) (details below)

 ### Tuning GUI